cig0/nixos-config/README.md

 myOptions:
 - cli: settings related to CLI applications and shell
 - hardware: settings related to hardware information, like setting CPU or GPU hardware
+- kernel: settings related to the kernel or kernel components
 - nixos: settings related to NixOS itself, like channelPkgs to travers between channels